-- Dark stained floors show dust and smudges much more than light wood floors; they clean up well, but may require more frequent care.
+Dark stained floors show dust and smudges much more than light wood floors; they clean up well but may require more frequent care.

-- Filled knots and cracks don't fill with dirt and clean fine.
+Filled knots and cracks don't fill with dirt and clean fine.

-- Woodlock 5S system.
+Woodlock 5S system.
 Whether your subfloor is made of concrete or wood, or even has vinyl sheeting, a Kahrs hardwood floor will float perfectly over it.
 Kahrs patented Woodlock 5S mechanism is precisely engineered to click together and float over an underlayment without glue or nails.
 This is the gold standard for DIY installation.
 The new Woodlock 5S system allows you to literally drop each plank into place and lock in the next plank with very little effort.
 It's a floor that's hard to install incorrectly.

-- Saves time and money.
+Saves time and money.
 Compared to nail or glue down floors, a Kahrs floating floor installs in 1/3 the time and at 2/3 the cost.
 If you do it yourself, you'll save much more.

-- DIY.
+DIY.
 With a little help from your friends, you CAN do this by yourself if you're handy and have some tools.
 If you need assistance, we're only a phone call away.
 We've walked hundreds of homeowners through installations, with very good success.

 Designed for radiant heat.
 Kahrs was the first floor to be fabricated and warranted specifically for use over hydronic or electric radiant heated subfloors.
-Please see installation manual for specific guidelines.
+Please see the installation manual for specific guidelines.
 Kahrs recommends the Original 15mm flooring with Woodloc 5S over any suitable subfloor with radiant heating.
-Note: Maple and Beech species are not recommended over radiant heat as they tend to expand and contract more than other wood species.
+Note: The Maple and Beech species are not recommended over radiant heat as they tend to expand and contract more than other wood species.

-- No acclimation.
+No acclimation.
 While the floor prep and humidity control must be carefully organized prior to installation, there's zero time lost in acclimation.
-Unlike most flooring which requires days and sometimes weeks to acclimatize, Kahrs maintains a strict policy of removing the planks from the box and installing immediately.
+Unlike most flooring which requires days and sometimes weeks to acclimatize, Kahrs maintains a strict policy of removing the planks from the box and installing them immediately.

-- Superb installation manual.
+Superb installation manual.
 Kahrs offers the most extensive 19-page installation manual of any wood flooring manufacturer.
 It explains and shows visually, in step-by-step detail, exactly how to install the floor; and if read carefully, will help you install your floor with the same perfection as the pros.
 A good installation manual tells you a lot about a company and their commitment to perfection.
 Take a look at most two-page manuals from other manufacturers and you'll immediately notice the difference.

 Kahrs makes a complete line of matching moldings and thresholds.
-These include: Wall base, quarter round, stair nosing, overlap reducers, T-molding and square nose reducers.
+These include: Wall base, quarter round, stair nosing, overlap reducers, T-molding, and square nose reducers.
 Images of these and their dimensions can be found in the installation manual, at the very end of the document.

 Now that you've read about the various features and how they affect prices, here are some of the best practices for choosing the right model, in order of priority.
 These priorities can be changed; they are our recommendations based on years of experience designing 500+ homes.

 Style to match theme of home

 TIP: First, pick a style that matches your theme and stick to it.
 With Kahrs, the name of each series gives a clue to the style that will best fit.
 If your home is a colonial style, you don't want a rustic hand-scraped floor that may work better in a Montana theme.
 If your home is contemporary, for example, a square-edge, smooth look may suite you better.